LaurentDardenne/Nuspec/README.md

 ...
 dependencies                      : {Bidule, Pester}
 ```
-The dependencies list of fhe first nupsec object contains the nested nuspec as a dependency :
+The dependencies list of the first nupsec object contains the nested nuspec as a dependency :
 ```Powershell
 $nuspecs[1].metadata
 ```